-▼ Tip: It is possible to fill one or more GFX channels in a filled preset.
-The existing content of the non-filled GFX channels that are on air will then remain on air when a partly-filled preset is played out.
+Tip: It is possible to fill one or more channels in a filled preset.
+The existing content of the non-filled channels that are on air, remain on air when a partly-filled preset is played out.

-4.6.4 Adapt the GUI for Pre-filled Walls
+4.13.2 Adapt the GUI for Pre-filled Walls

-A nice workflow is to create a workspace where you hide all GFX channels and only show the main channel.
+A nice workflow is to create a workspace where you hide all content channels and only show the main channel.
 Remove the shortcuts playlist and increase the thumbnail size to 200.
-You can then drag presets from the Videowall tab over to the A channel and fill them with content.
+You can then drag presets from the Video Walls tab over to the A channel and fill them with content.
 You then have a GUI where the operator can control full walls with a single tap:

 Only the main channel is visible in this workspace, and the thumbnails have a maximum size.
-With one click or tap, the Viz Multiplay operator can now toggle complete walls with layout and content.
+With one click, the Viz Multiplay operator can now toggle complete walls with layout and content.

-4.6.5 The Preset Content Editor
+4.13.3 The Preset Content Editor